lewisdaly/mywell-server/paper/paper.md

 The aim of this paper is to outline the process of developing and implementing mobile phone technology for villages in rural India and evaluate its potential for assisting sustainable groundwater management.

-India uses the largest amount of groundwater in the world, estimated at 230 __?__ per year [@wb2010].
+India uses the largest amount of groundwater in the world, estimated at $230km^3$ per year [@wb2010].
 Groundwater is a relatively cheap and accessible resource, which contributes to its over exploitation.
 As it is shared among a watershed, the property rights of groundwater are difficult to manage, as whoever pumps first owns the water [@mahesh2014][@chin2015].
 Groundwater is often overexploited for food production, with rainfall insufficient to recharge the groundwater levels @rath2004

 Groundwater is fundamental to the livelihoods of many farmers across India.
-In rural India, over 60 percent of agriculture is dependent on groundwater irrigation (World Bank, 2010).
+In rural India, over 60 percent of agriculture is dependent on groundwater irrigation @wb2010.
 It allows farmers to grow crops in the dry season, as well as manage deficiencies in monsoonal rainfall, contributing to improved livelihoods and poverty alleviation @mahesh2014.

 In order to better manage groundwater usage, intervention is required; both technological and social.
 Infrastructure is required to better facilitate aquifer recharge, and social frameworks are required to better manage groundwater use and sharing.
-The MARVI project, Managing Aquifer Recharge and Sustaining Groundwater Use through Village-level Intervention, aims to address this situation around groundwater management, by developing a participatory approach and methodology with tools to assist in groundwater management (Maheshwari et al, 2014).
+The MARVI project, Managing Aquifer Recharge and Sustaining Groundwater Use through Village-level Intervention, aims to address this situation around groundwater management, by developing a participatory approach and methodology with tools to assist in groundwater management @mahesh2014.

 The goal of the MARVI project is to give the ownership of groundwater situation to the villagers, and assist them in developing their own solutions to the issues they face.
 This process is being fostered through engagement with the community; helping them to understand and own the groundwater issues, and technology, namely in the collection and dissemination of information, allowing for a greater understanding of this invisible resource.

 In order to develop frameworks for improving the groundwater situation, accurate well data and sociological data are required.
 While the Central Groundwater Board (CGWB) data are useful for groundwater monitoring on a national level, they are limited when applied to groundwater management at a village level.
 MARVI aims to collect more granular data, to better understand and apply to the issues directly to villages.
 MARVI also conducted studies on the socio-economic aspects of groundwater management.
 Collecting accurate groundwater data is important, but understanding the attitudes towards groundwater management for each village will allow for MARVI to better apply solutions.

-MARVI engages the community through water table monitoring, crop demonstrations, workshops, education in schools (Maheshwari, 2014).
+MARVI engages the community through water table monitoring, crop demonstrations, workshops, education in schools @mahesh2014.
 The goal of this is to foster community awareness around groundwater usage and depletion, and to create a platform for further discussion on improving groundwater management.
 Community engagement is also achieved through the Bhujal Jankaar program.
 Within each village, a volunteer known as a Bhujal Jankaar (BJ) has been trained to monitor wells, and act as a connection between MARVI and each village.
 They are able to disseminate information on rainfall and groundwater conditions, based on their water table monitoring work.
 They also play an important part in gathering together village communities for meetings, workshops and demonstrations.

-India has experienced exponential growth of mobile phones and almost every household has at least one mobile handset for communication (__TODO: REF__).
+India has experienced exponential growth of mobile phones and almost every household has at least one mobile handset for communication @stat2016.
 With the availability of mobile phones brings their application to help village community to monitor the local resource such as groundwater and develop longer term strategies for village level water security.

 ## Citizen Science in Action

 Crowdsourcing is the approach of collecting data from a large number of distributed people.
 The growth of information technology has simplified crowdsourcing, and allowed for more novel applications, such as in citizen science.
 Citizen science is when amateurs are actively involved in science; through their contributions, a certain field of science can progress.
 Crowdsourcing for citizen science is being used to go beyond the boundaries of traditional scientific study, such as budget or time constraints, and is opening up new ways for everyday citizens to be involved.

 Citizen science is not a new practice; it has been performed for many years.
 Technology is opening up new approaches for citizen science to take place.
-One of the oldest and longest running examples of citizen science is the Audobon Society’s Christmas Bird Count, started in 1900 (Audobon, 2015).
-The United States Geological Survey (USGS) has used citizen science for geological surveys for over 100 years (Quinn, press).
+One of the oldest and longest running examples of citizen science is the Audobon Society’s Christmas Bird Count, started in 1900 @aud2015.
+The United States Geological Survey (USGS) has used citizen science for geological surveys for over 100 years @quinn.

 An example of using mobile applications for crowdsourcing citizen science is IBM’s Creekwatch.
-Creekwatch is a crowdsourcing tool which collects qualitative data; text and images about waterways across 25 countries (IBM Research, 2012).
+Creekwatch is a crowdsourcing tool which collects qualitative data; text and images about waterways across 25 countries @ibm2012.

 Social.Water was a project for collecting stream data from 9 different locations in New York (Lowry and Fienen, 2013).
 Over a 10-month period, the system used text messages and emails to receive and process 150 measurements from citizen scientists in New York.
-The creators of this project write how the readings can be used to supplement readings where “telemetry or continuous recording are infeasible” (Fienen and Lowry, 2013).
+The creators of this project write how the readings can be used to supplement readings where “telemetry or continuous recording are infeasible” @fien2012.
 They also note that a secondary purpose to their project is community engagement.

 Crowdsourcing citizen science is also being used to solve problems in developing countries.
 Agro-Met is a tool for providing farmers in rural Maharashtra localized weather predictions over SMS, helping them become more resilient in the face of climate change (Singh, press).
 This project uses 75 weather stations, and also involves a training component.
 It overcomes a number of challenges unique to crowdsourcing approaches in Low Income countries, such as a lack of 3G mobile infrastructure, language barriers, and community training.
 The National Environmental Engineering Research Institute (NEERI) in India is using crowdsourcing to monitor water quality.
 Volunteers are given kits to test a number of water quality measures, and then use text messages to submit these readings.
-They are then processed and analysed, to calculate the water quality for individual villages (Toon, 2016).
+They are then processed and analysed, to calculate the water quality for individual villages @aud2016.

 ## The role of citizen science in groundwater management

 Decisions regarding the sustainable management of groundwater should be based on objective science.
 By connecting farmers and local community members with hands-on monitoring opportunities, we can begin a village level movement for groundwater security through producing and empowering local groundwater champions.
 Crowdsourcing is suitable for groundwater monitoring since data are to be collected frequently (weekly or fortnightly) from wells, checkdams and rainfall stations spread across the country.
 Further, the data collection process is simple; anyone can learn how to monitor a well, checkdam or rainfall station.

 Since 2012, the MARVI team has worked in Rajasthan and Gujarat with farmers, schools and others in the village community to develop village level groundwater monitoring approach.
 The idea of Bhujal Jankaar (BJ), a Hindi word meaning ‘groundwater informed’, was developed to assist in monitoring of groundwater levels around villages, collecting local data and developing scientific understanding of groundwater dynamics.
 The data collected by BJs can inform sound decision-making about the sustainable management of groundwater.
 MARVI helped to empower BJs, schoolchildren and ordinary citizens to collect valid and valuable scientific data related to their local groundwater situation, while providing those individuals with unique experiences, insights and access to leading groundwater researchers.

 Our aim is to demystify groundwater science at the village level, making it accessible to villagers, government agencies and NGOs, while ensuring that it is cost-effective, evidence based and helps to groundwater situation at village level and beyond.
 The MARVI approach provides villagers the opportunity to work alongside researchers and government agencies.